NobodyIII/genode-desktop-environment/README.md

 Please feel free to contact me if you want to contribute in any way.
 Ideas, bug reports, and additional code are welcome.

 ##### NOTES:
-1. The file manager is designed to build on Linux with the TEST_LINUX flag, to make GUI development easier.
+1. The file manager is incomplete, but should be functional
-2. The file manager has some GUI issues on Genode that don't appear on Linux, so they're probably due to deficiencies in Genode's Qt5 port.